 How To Fix It

 You can play around with the angle a little bit to get stretches in different directions.
+It should feel great

-Any kind of row will work great to strengthen your upper back, but it might be wise to avoid bend-over rows in this case.
+Any kind of row will work great to strengthen your upper back, but it might be wise to avoid heavy bend-over rows in this case.

-With a bend-over row, the weight is pulling the shoulder forward towards the floor.
+Because with a bend-over row, the weight is pulling the shoulder forward towards the floor.

-To maximize the posture correcting effect of this exercise you should put a lot of focus on squeezing those shoulder blades together as you are on the top of the movement fully contracting.
+To maximize the posture correcting effect of this exercise you should put a lot of focus on squeezing those shoulder blades together as you are on the top of the movement while fully contracting.